Endicott station

 Endicott station is an MBTA Commuter Rail station in Dedham, Massachusetts, served by the Franklin/Foxboro Line.
 It is located off Grant Avenue at Elmwood Avenue.
-The station is not accessible, though the addition of accessible platforms is planned.
+The station is not accessible, though the addition of accessible platforms is planned in 2026.

 History

 The Norfolk County Railroad opened its Boston Extension (the Midland Branch) from to Boston on January 1, 1855, to end its dependence on the Boston and Providence Railroad (B&P) for access to downtown Boston.
 A station at East Street was among the original stops on the extension.
 The line was closed from July 14, 1855, until late 1856 due to a lawsuit over grade crossings in Dorchester, and from 1858 to February 11, 1867, due to financial difficulties of various railroads attempting to operate the line.
 It reopened under the control of the Boston, Hartford and Erie Railroad.

 The station was called East Street during the brief 1850s operations and upon reopening in 1867.
 The line became part of the New York and New England Railroad (NY&NE) in 1875, by which time the station was renamed Elmwood.
 It was again renamed to Endicott between 1885 and 1891.
 Residential development around the station took place in the 1890s.

 The NY&NE was reorganized as the New England Railroad in 1895 and came under the control of the rival New Haven Railroad in 1898.
 Service to Boston operated via the Midland Branch until 1898 and thereafter mostly via the B&P mainline.
 By the turn of the century, a depot building with a ticket office was located on the north side of the tracks at the foot of Elwood Street.
 It is no longer extant.
-When Dedham Corporate Center station was being constructed in the late 1980s, the MBTA considered either closing Endicott station or adding a pedestrian underpass, but neither action was taken.